balajirai/To-do-list/README.md

 # To-do-list
-A basic task manager which can be used to organise task according to our priority.
+A basic task manager which can be used to organize task according to our priority.

 ---